yourWaifu/sleepy-discord/source/documentation.html.md

 </table>

 ### But if C++ has support for unsigned 64 bit integer, then why does Sleepy Discord store them as strings?
 That's a good question.
 The fact that they are given to the client as strings and send to Discord as a string, is the main reason why.
 However, the disadvantages are that the strings take up more memory then 64 bits, and that you will need to convert them to an int if you want to so some math operations with them.
-However, you can not sent Snowflakes as integers to Discord, as that will give you an error.
+However, you cannot send Snowflakes as integers to Discord, as that will give you an error.

 # Message